bev-a-tron/MyFlaskTutorial/start.rst

 I finally "understood" Flask when I realized

--how the different functions are called based on "GET" and "POST" requests -when I realized what a "request" was
+- how the different functions are called based on "GET" and "POST" requests
+- when I realized what a "request" was
--how HTML pages are rendered and returned
+- how HTML pages are rendered and returned
--how to use Python as the machinery to decide which function to call
+- how to use Python as the machinery to decide which function to call

 Some housekeeping
 -----------------